Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 ### Yellow view

-The following code shows how to center yellow view with predefined size.
+The following code shows how to center yellow view with a predefined size:

 ![RelativeLayoutExampleYellowView](./media/relative_layout_example_yellow_view.png)